 After imputation the log expression values were loaded into a Seurat object (ver.
 2.3.4) (Satija et al., 2015).
 When creating an object Seurat conducts another normalization round, thus cell datasets containing WT and WT+sox10 double mutants were uploaded to Seurat separately.
-Some cells obtained pretty low values after imputation, thus all matrix values of less than 5 have been nullified.
+Some probes counted low after imputation, thus all counts of less than 5 have been nullified.

 Descriptive statistics.
 Seurat was used as a platform for single cell data management.
 We started from the principle component analysis (PCA).
 PCA is a linear transformation of the expression matrix thus it is likely to create fewer artifacts in cell distribution than non-linear methods like UMAP or tSNE.
 We used a standard RunPCA tool implemented in Seurat suite.
 We have found that regular WT cells with different stages (hpf) never formed individual clouds but grouped with different types of control cells, practically independently from their hpf.
 Thus, we decided to disregard dependence of regular cells on their hpf, and introduce a single type ‘regular’.
 Biologically this was not unexpected since 1) it is well-known that there is a temporal gradient along the anteroposterior body axis at any individual stage, and 2) cell-type differentiation is not synchronous, but instead occurs over a broader time-window.
 In the PCA space (Supplementary Figure 2) the control cell types clearly lie outside the central cloud, which contains the majority of regular cells as well as most of the sox10 mutants, as well as the majority of tail and several iridophore cells.
 Different control cell types deviate from the central cloud along different PC components, which indicates that those cells express different characteristic gene markers.
 Control melanocytes are strongly displaced at PC2 component, which represents the contribution of many known melanocyte gene markers (mlphb, slc24a5, oca2, tyrp1b, pmela), as well as some other genes (myo5aa, pnp4a, and tyr), which were identified as melanocyte specific genes in bulk RNA-seq or gene expression studies (Higdon et al., 2013; Petratou et al., 2018).
 This melanocyte cloud includes both the control melanocytes as well as some regular NCCs, which are therefore interpreted as differentiating melanocytes emerging from the natural